OnTheFenceDevelopment/OnTheFenceDevelopment-github.io/smite-scoreboard-for-android-ios.markdown

 - Multi-player mode
 - Auto Saving of Game State to resume later
 - Team mode – Added in 2.0.1032 (Jan 2020)
+- Undo Score - Added in 2.2.1357 (Jun 2021)

 ### Potential Future Features:

 - Save players and games into ‘Game History’
 - Player statistics
-- Sound effects (because with all love a sad trombone!)
+- Sound effects (because we all love a sad trombone!)

 You will need to be running Android 4.1 (Jelly Bean) and above or iOS 9.0 and above to install the app on your device.

-<a href='http://www.originalsmite.com/' target='_blank'>Click here to find out more about Smite</a> or why not head over to the <a href='https://smite.bigcartel.com/' target='_blank'>Original Smite Shop</a> and buy your set now – and no, I’m not on commission 🙂
+Unfortuntely the 'Original Smite' store has now closed down but you can find plenty of other outlets offering Smite sets at reasonable prices - just make sure you search for 'smite garden game' rather than just 'smite'.

 ### Privacy Policy
 You can read about what data is collected and what I do with it in the <a href="{{ "/smite-scoreboard-privacy" | relative_url }}">Privacy Policy</a>.
 Don't worry, because the app collects practically nothing and only diagnostic data ever leaves your device there isn't much to read here.